SkyWars/SkyWars/docs/skywars/testing-skywars.md

  * Create and apply a kit with colored leather armor both in inventory and in armor slots
  * Create and apply a kit with damaged items
  * Create and apply a kit with different spawn eggs.
+ * Confirm kit with all of the above works after restarting the server (testing serialization/deserialization)
 * Confirm `/me` isn't blocked in-game
 * Confirm `/gamemode` is blocked in-game
 * Confirm `/sw leave` works from the queue